Introduction to Salmon Chowder

 Spices and Seasonings

-- Dill: A classic herb that pairs beautifully with salmon.
+- Dill: A classic pairing with salmon.

-- Thyme: Adds a warm, earthy note.
+- Thyme: Gives a warm earthy taste.

-- Bay leaves: Infuse a subtle savoriness.
+- Bay leaves: Add a bit of subtle savoriness.

 Detailed Salmon Chowder Recipe